hampusekedahl/Simple-RayTracer/README.md

 # Simple-RayTracer

-Simple RayTracer made in c++ with openGL and freeglut.
+Simple RayTracer made in c with openGL and freeglut.

 ![Screenshot](1.png)